thesunny/twux/README.md

 `HelloButton` is typed to accept the props from the function component passed to `twux`.

-## Function Props with Props from an Element
+## Function Component with Element Props

 One weakness of adopting the props from the function component is that we the built in props on an Element.